jbrayton/app-store-review-feed/README.md

 * The script will generate one feed per app.
 * The feed name will be “App Store Reviews of [PRODUCT_NAME]”
-* The feeds will include the star rating in the body of the feed entries.
+* The feeds will include the star rating in the body of each feed entry.

 ## Installation